 This is not a “turn your frown upside down” suggestion, and it’s not an attempt to get you to see that you don’t really have it so bad.
 (Those are the opposite of self compassion, and I don’t recommend them).
 However, there is a growing body of research on gratitude and its power to enact significant emotional change for us.
 Gratitude is something we can be intentional about, and we don’t need anyone else’s help to achieve it.
 Practicing gratitude puts us in charge of our own emotional destinies, and research shows that it really helps.

 If you’re feeling alone and sad this holiday, finding service opportunities may help in many ways.
 Of course, the social component is not to be underestimated.
 Just getting out and connecting with other good people can be a real mood booster.
 Even if you’re an introvert, Human interaction is important, and re-checking your social media feeds for updates in the last 10 minutes just won’t get it done in this regard.

-As with gratitude, there is increasing research that shows the emotional and physical benefits of volunteerism.
+As with gratitude, there are emotional and physical benefits of volunteerism.
 In some cases, the best benefits come out of the sincere desire to help others, instead of just volunteering because you think it’s good for you.
 In any case, social connection and demonstrating compassion for others are good for the mind and the soul.

 Honestly, I’m not one for how-to lists.
 These suggestions are not offered as quick-fix solutions, but as ways we can become more intentional about our practices.
 By choosing to engage the world in healthy ways, we create opportunities to cultivate happiness.
 Of course, working with a qualified therapist to develop healthy emotional practices can be a tremendous help too.
 If you’re in the Oklahoma City area, feel free to contact me to set up a consultation.
 No matter where you are, I wish you peace and happiness this holiday season.
 May the new year bring you joy and hope for a bright future.